-What Is a Home Energy Audit
+What Is a Home Energy Audit?

 Benefits of a Home Energy Audit

-A few of the benefits of a home energy audit include:
+Several of the benefits of a home energy audit include:

-Recognizing How Efficient Your Home Is
+Learning How Efficient Your Home Is

-Making Energy-Efficient Improvements
+Making Energy-Efficient Upgrades

-Enhancing Health and Safety
+Improving Health and Safety

-Adding to Your Home’s Retail Value
+Raising Your Home’s Retail Value

-How to Do an Energy Audit of Your Home
+How to Complete an Energy Audit of Your Home